-Commented [CR added before "eme responsibilities, and that its safety policy is established, understood and observed by all involved.
+3.4.
+Management of the operating organization should ensure that its organization is well structured, with clear lines of authority and communication and well-defined responsibilities, and that its safety policy is established, understood and observed by all involved.
 However, the assignment of tasks among organizations should not reduce or divide the prime responsibility for safety, which lies with the management of the operating organization.
 As a result, the operating organization remains in a supervisory position for delegated tasks.

-- 3.5.
+3.5.
 To ensure that there is a clear understanding of responsibilities and relationships between organizational units and between personnel within the operating organization, detailed job specifications should be defined.
-In particular, these relationships should be clearly defined for all activities having a direct or indirect bearing on safety. - 3.6.
+In particular, these relationships should be clearly defined for all activities having a direct or indirect bearing on safety.

+3.6.
 The operating organization should establish high performance standards for all activities relating to safe operation of a plant, and should effectively communicate these standards throughout the organization.
 All levels of management should promote and require consistent adherence to these high standards.
-Management of the operating organization should foster a working environment that encourages the achievement of high standards in safe operation of the plant. - 3.7.
+Management of the operating organization should foster a working environment that encourages the achievement of high standards in safe operation of the plant.

+3.7.
 The operating organization should be responsible for providing all equipment, staff, procedures, training and management practices necessary for safe operation, including the fostering of an environment in which safety is seen as a vital factor and a matter of personal accountability for all staff.
-Reliability in the long term should not be served by compromising safety in the short term. - 3.8.
+Reliability in the long term should not be served by compromising safety in the short term.

+3.8.
 The operating organization often delegates operating authority to the on-site management of the nuclear power plant which has direct day to day control.
-Accordingly, the operating organization should have a responsibility to monitor the - 3.9.
-Within the operating organization, powers of authority that are delegated should be specified at the appropriate levels of management system.

-effectiveness of management for safety at the nuclear power plant and to take necessary measures to ensure that safety is continuously improved or at least maintained at the level established by design.
+Accordingly, the operating organization should have a responsibility to monitor the effectiveness of management for safety at the nuclear power plant and to take necessary measures to ensure that safety is continuously improved or at least maintained at the level established by design.